 The Origin and Evolution of Money

-He lived on fruits, crops production, and hunting of animals.
+He lived on fruits, crop production, and hunting of animals.
 Through subsistence farming, he could produce everything he needed to survive.

 Enters the Barter System: What is Barter?